Killing of suspected Iranian nuclear mastermind risks confrontation as Trump exits

 Iran pointed the finger at Israel, while implying the killing had the blessing of the departing Trump.
 Foreign Minister Javad Zarif wrote on Twitter of “serious indications of (an) Israeli role”.

-The military adviser to Supreme Leader Ayatollah Ali Khamenei vowed to “strike as thunder at the killers of this oppressed martyr”.

-“In the last days of the political life of their ... ally (Trump), the Zionists seek to intensify pressure on Iran and create a full-blown war,” Hossein Dehghan tweeted.

-There was silence from foreign capitals.
+Channels of the Telegram encrypted messaging app believed to be close to Iran’s elite Revolutionary Guards reported that the top security body, the Supreme National Security Council, convened an emergency meeting with senior military commanders present.

 Israel declined to comment.
-In the United States, the White House, Pentagon, State Department and CIA all declined to comment, as did Biden’s transition team.
+The White House, Pentagon, U.S. State Department and CIA also declined to comment, as did Biden’s transition team.

 Fakhrizadeh has been described by Western and Israeli intelligence services for years as the mysterious leader of a covert atomic bomb programme halted in 2003, which Israel and the United States accuse Tehran of trying to restore.
 Iran has long denied seeking to weaponise nuclear energy.